The Chart for Heron Therapeutics Inc. (HRTX) Is Flashing Mixed Signals

 HRTX’s Market Performance

-HRTX stocks went up by 5.39% for the week, with a monthly drop of -21.63% and a quarterly performance of -40.29%, while its annual performance rate touched -70.96%.
-The volatility ratio for the week stands at 7.88% while the volatility levels for the past 30 days are set at 6.82% for Heron Therapeutics Inc..
-The simple moving average for the period of the last 20 days is -9.61% for HRTX stocks with a simple moving average of -46.89% for the last 200 days.
+HRTX stocks went down by -26.32% for the week, with a monthly drop of -39.97% and a quarterly performance of -60.50%, while its annual performance rate touched -81.06%.
+The volatility ratio for the week stands at 17.70% while the volatility levels for the past 30 days are set at 9.60% for Heron Therapeutics Inc..
+The simple moving average for the period of the last 20 days is -30.73% for HRTX stocks with a simple moving average of -61.26% for the last 200 days.

 Analysts’ Opinion of HRTX